Trust Central Team

 Hayley holds a first-class Bachelor of Honours degree in Education and Professional Studies and has successfully completed National Professional Qualification for Headship.

-Martyn Hill – South Craven School Headteacher
+Andrea Taylor – South Craven School Head of School